 ¡Hola!, this site will be dedicated to the last two days of the course and a place to download files.

-You've a learned quite a lot of things this week so I propose the following game.
+You've learned quite a lot of things this week so I propose the following game.

-After a long field campaign in the Antarctic a bunch a petrologist brought a collection of 10 unusual samples (samples LMV22-01 to LMV22-10 ) from two sites but with no contextual information (i.e., "xenoliths").
-Back in Clermont-Ferrand they discovered that most of the samples contained significant amounts of an unknown element that they temporarily call X. Arduous chemical efforts for separation allowed to identify the element as trivalent having a molar mass of 100.
+After a long field campaign in the Antarctic, a bunch of petrologists from our PGG group brought a collection of 10 unusual samples (samples PGG23-01 to PGG23-10 ) from two sites but with no contextual information (i.e., "xenoliths").
+Back in Granada (Armilla), they discovered that most of the samples contained significant amounts of an unknown element that they temporarily called X.

-Further geochemical works identified another strategic element but in only half of the samples.
-The youngest petrologist got funded from a generous ERC project to constrain one of the two thermal gradients where the strategic element can be found for future explorations and (of course) revolutionize our current knowledge of the thermal state of the lithosphere.
+Inspired by the discovery, members of the team wrote a proposal and after a year they got funded by a generous grant to constrain one of the two thermal gradients where the strategic element can be found for future explorations and (of course) revolutionize our current knowledge of the thermal state of the lithosphere.

 You will start by looking at the petrological data (bulk rock chemistry, mineralogy and mineral chemistry of the 10 samples).

-No more information is given (but as you know the LMV is excellently equipped with all experimental techniques necessary to accomplish the project).
-Your challange is to discuss what kind of experimental data you would need to solve the puzzle.
+No more information is given (but as you know the PGG is excellently equipped with all experimental techniques necessary to accomplish the project).
+Your challenge is to discuss what kind of experimental data you would need to solve the puzzle.

 Good luck!